apache/apisix/docs/en/latest/plugin-develop.md

 encrypt_fields = {"password"}
 ```

-If it is a nested parameter, such as the `password` parameter of the `error-log-logger` plugin, it needs to be separated by `.`:
+If it is a nested parameter, such as the `clickhouse.password` parameter of the `error-log-logger` plugin, it needs to be separated by `.`:

 ```lua
 encrypt_fields = {"clickhouse.password"}
 ```

+Currently only two levels of nesting are supported.

 Parameters can be stored encrypted by specifying `encrypt_fields = {"password"}` in the `schema`.
 APISIX will provide the following functionality.